Web3-Pi/basic-system-monitor/README.md

 ```shell
 sudo apt install python3.11-venv
 ```
-- If during the installation of requirements there is a problem with `psutils`, run this command to install the required packages:
+- If during the installation of requirements there is a problem with `psutils`, run this command to install the required packages (and then, install the requirements):
 ```shell
 sudo apt-get install gcc python3-dev libpython3.11-dev
 ```